efiens/blog.efiens.com/content/post/EfiensCTF2020-Round2-Writeups/index.md

 The program removes any sign notation as well as making sure our input is a valid Python `int()` init argument, and contains only ASCII characters.
 It also makes sure `int(bet)` is not larger than our current asset.

 As we can quickly see here, the intended exploit should be between the `int()` and `get_value()` functions.
 The coder uses `int()` in checking constraint, but uses `get_value()` in converting our input into the amount of money.
-And as we can see, `get_value()` naively calculate the ASCII difference from `'0'` of each digit in our input, which could get us an unexpectedly high result if our digits contain any non-numeric character with ASCII value larger than `'0'`.
+And as we can see, `get_value()` naively calculates the ASCII difference from `'0'` of each digit in our input, which could get us an unexpectedly high result if our digits contain any non-numeric character with ASCII value larger than `'0'`.
 Furthermore, this character should be accepted and convertable by `int()` (the value should also be smaller than 69).
 Attempts with stuffs like `'0.0000001'` or `'0x0000001'` is not accepted by `int()`, so I abandon the problem for a while.
 Briefly after, the challenge author releases a hint showing a link to Python's document about `int` function.
 I had visited this link before, but had not pinpoint the exploitable part.
 However, upon the second visit, I paid more attention to the details in the documentation.

 First we should notice that in the source, the version specification is indicated as `#!/usr/bin/env python3.6`.
 This tells us some hint about this version, so I paid attention on changes made on `int()` documented.
 Here, we can see: